dibyendumajumdar/ravi-vscode-debugger/README.md

 Installation on Mac OSX
 -----------------------
 Status: Not working as the vsce packaging does not set the permission on shell script correctly.
-Workaround is to manually fix the permissions.

 A prequisite on Mac OSX is an installation of Ravi.
 You need a NOJIT build that creates the 'ravidebug' executable.
 The 'ravidebug' executable must be on the PATH so that the VSCode Ravi Debugger extension script can find it.